grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

 }
 ```

-Note that we could, of course, pass the array of `ConfigurationUpdate` instances  using explicit definition: `new ConfigurationUpdate[] {...}`, but that would greatly hinder readabiliyty and flow of this composition.
+Note that we could, of course, pass the array of `ConfigurationUpdate` instances  using explicit definition: `new ConfigurationUpdate[] {...}`, but that would greatly hinder readability and flow of this composition.
 See for yourself:

 ```csharp
 return ConfigurationUpdates(